tatakae-game/docs/san.md

 Last but not least, `to_str` function can be used to transform the class into a printable string.

-Let's see an use of this class:
+Let's see how to use this class:
 ```rs
 fn main() {
   let p1 = Person::new("John", "Doe");